agkozak/agkozak-zsh-prompt/README.md

 [![GitHub stars](https://img.shields.io/github/stars/agkozak/agkozak-zsh-prompt.svg)](https://github.com/agkozak/agkozak-zsh-prompt/stargazers)
 [![Chat on Gitter](https://img.shields.io/gitter/room/:user/:repo.svg)](https://gitter.im/agkozak-zsh-prompt/Lobby#)

-The agkozak ZSH Prompt is an asynchronous color Git prompt for ZSH that uses basic ASCII symbols to show:
+The agkozak ZSH Prompt is an asynchronous color Git prompt that uses basic ASCII symbols to show:

 * the exit status of the last command, if it was not zero
 * the execution time of the last command
-* username
+* the username
-* whether a session is local, or remote over SSH or `mosh`; the latter is indicated by the name of the remote machine
+* whether a session is local, or remote over SSH or `mosh`; the latter state is indicated by the name of the remote machine
 * an abbreviated path
 * any active virtual environment
 * Git branch and status